vinaysshenoy/R8Test/README.md

 -keepattributes LineNumberTable,SourceFile
 ```

 This project showcases this bug.
 There is a single screen with a "Next" button.
-Tapping on the "Next" button creates a `java.lang.Throwable` instance and logs it to the console.a
+Tapping on the "Next" button creates a `java.lang.Throwable` instance and logs it to the console.

-Here is a sample of the stack trace when R8 is enabled and the `debuggable` flag is set to `true`.a
+Here is a sample of the stack trace when R8 is enabled and the `debuggable` flag is set to `true`.

 ```
 2021-05-28 12:13:31.519 14034-14034/in.obvious.r8test I/R8Test: Error